flyteorg/flytesnacks/docs/getting_started/quickstart_guide.md

 ## Next steps

-To create a Flyte Project and run the workflow in a local Flyte cluster, see "[Getting started with Flyte development](#)".
+To create a Flyte Project and run the workflow in a local Flyte cluster, see {ref}`"Getting started with workflow development"<getting_started_with_workflow_development>`.